-4. Each team has an offside line that runs parallel to the goal line through the ruck participants' hindmost foot.
-If that foot is on or behind the goal line, the offside line for that team is the goal line.
+41. Each team has an offside line that runs parallel to the goal line through the hindmost point of any ruck participant.
+If that point is on or behind the goal line, the offside line for that team is the goal line.

-At a ruck or maul, the offside line runs through the hindmost foot of the player of the same team.
+At a ruck, the offside line runs through the hindmost point of the hindmost player of either team.
 The player in the yellow jersey on the right-hand side is offside.